Jersey | Travel Guide

 Be holiday ready...

-Update July 12: The whole of the UK is on Jersey's red list.
-From the 13th July fully vaccinated travellers must take a test on arrival but won't need to isolate while waiting for the results.
-Unvaccinated travellers will still need to quarantine for 10 days on arrival.
+Update August 24: Fully vaccinated travellers may take a free test on arrival but won't need to isolate while waiting for the results.
+Unvaccinated travellers, including children over 11, will still need to isolate while they wait for their test results (normally less than 24 hours), or quarantine for 10 days on arrival.

-Jersey is a special case in terms of the UK traffic light system, essentially standing apart from the whole thing.
 Jersey is part of the Common Travel Area ("CTA"), an agreement that precedes not only Brexit but the EU, and includes the UK, Ireland, Channel Islands and the Isle of Man.
-Jersey is not included on the green list but separate rules mean that to return from Jersey to the UK you are not required either quarantine or even provide a negative test.
+To return from Jersey to the UK you are not required either quarantine or even provide a negative test.

 When you're there: